Okay… that’s not a fair question. I think right now we ALL feel trapped in our circumstances right now.

 I questioned if it was even God’s will for me to live refreshed and fulfilled.

 I came to the end of myself and ended up needing to take some time off of work.
-During this time-off the rains came.
+I thought this time was going to be filled with reading, organizing closets, exercising, spending quality time with my family. (sound familiar?)
+But instead, during this time-off the rains came.

 Just like this one day while we were camping.

 “Quick get inside!”

 The rain started without any warning.
 Sure there were rolls of thunder in the distance, but only a few minutes ago we could see the stars as we sat at the campfire.

 What was our dry tidy campsite was within minutes a flood zone.